nubiv/pana/README.md

 1. Node.js: Make sure you have Node.js installed.
 You can download it from the official website: https://nodejs.org.

 2. Rust: Tauri is powered by Rust, so you'll need to have Rust installed.
 You can install Rust by following the instructions on their website: https://www.rust-lang.org.

+3. LLM: Place a GGML-targeting `.bin` LLM model (currently only tested with Llama model) in the `llm` folder.

 Once you have these prerequisites installed, you're ready to start working with Tauri and building your applications.